Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Conclusions and Perspectives

 Furthermore, in the Graetz-Poiseuille Problem we illustrate that under geometrical parametrization affected by randomness, wROMs still have good performance, despite small fluctuations in the graph of relative errors.

 As a first perspective, it might be interesting to create a strongly-consistent stabilization technique that flattens all the fluctuations of geometrical parametrization in a UQ context.
-Moreover, we want to extend the study to boundary control.
-Finally, it might be interesting to study the performance of other stabilization techniques for the online phases, for instance, of the Online Vanishing Viscosity and the Online Rectification methods \cite{ali2018stabilized, chakir2019non, maday1989analysis} combined with the SUPG technique in the offline phase or with the stabilization strategy used in \cite{torlo2018stabilized}.
+Moreover, we want to extend the study to boundary control and convection dominated non-linear PDEs constraints.
+It might also be interesting to study the performance of other stabilization techniques for the online phases, for instance, of the Online Vanishing Viscosity and the Online Rectification methods \cite{ali2018stabilized, chakir2019non, maday1989analysis} combined with the SUPG technique in the offline phase or with the stabilization strategy used in \cite{torlo2018stabilized}. {In this case, the main advantage to use Vanishing Viscosity or Rectification methods instead of SUPG in the online phases lies in the fact that the former techniques are less expensive than the latter \cite{maday2016online,ali2021reduced}.
+In case of similar accuracy results, one would gain in the speedup-index.
+Moreover, these approaches are very versatile as they are independent of the stabilization procedure performed during the offline phase.}

+{Finally, a further study of the ``discretize-then-optimize" approach might be beneficial to compare its error results with the ones of this manuscript in order to choose the best numerical strategy.}